-MBIB 501 New Testament Introduction (3 credit hours)
+MBIB 501- New Testament Introduction

 This is an interdisciplinary study of the New Testament with an academic focus on topics, as well as exegetical processes.
 This class examines a wide range of scholarship for the entire New Testament canon, its historical setting, and both traditional and more current approaches to the text (including rhetorical, literary, and social approaches).
+(3 credit hours) Prerequisites: None

-MBIB 502 Old Testament Introduction (3 credit hours)
+MBIB 502 - Old Testament Introduction

 This is an interdisciplinary study of the Old Testament with an academic focus on topics, as well as exegetical processes.
 This class examines a wide range of scholarship for the entire Old Testament canon, its historical setting, and both traditional and more current approaches to the text (including rhetorical, literary, and social approaches).
+(3 credit hours) Prerequisites: None